High School Musical on Stage!: Act II

-Hearing that the callback date has been moved up by request of Sharpay to the same time as the big game and the Scholastic Decathlon, Troy and Gabriella announce to the Jocks and Brainiacs that they are going to not do the callback, but instead help their respective teams for their events.
+Hearing that the callback date has been moved up by request of Sharpay to the same time as the big game and the Scholastic Decathlon, Troy and Gabriella announce to the Jocks and Brainiacs that they are not going to do the callback, but instead help their respective teams for their events.
 The Jocks and Brainiacs say they should do the callbacks.
 Troy and Gabriella refuse, but the teams decide to lend a helping hand anyway ("We're All In This Together").

 On the day of the big game/Decathlon/callbacks, the students are excited for the festivities.
 Sharpay and Ryan perform their callback song ("Bop to the Top"), which at the same time happens with the basketball championship and the science decathlon, during which Taylor engineers an electronic meltdown in the decathlon and light malfunctions in the game, which forces all the students to move to the theater.
 Chad and Taylor explain to Troy and Gabriella that this is their only chance.
 Mrs. Darbus, hesitant to allow Troy and Gabriella an audition due to their lateness, has no choice but to let them audition as the auditorium fills with students ("Breaking Free").
 Mrs. Darbus gives Troy and Gabriella the parts on the spot with everyone watching.

 The end of Act II brings us to the gym where all the main characters wrap up their plots (Chad asks Taylor to an after-party, Zeke gets Sharpay to be nice to him, Jack Scott and Kelsi flirt, and Sharpay makes up with Gabriella and Troy).
 The Wildcats win the big game and the Decathlon.
 The students celebrate ("We're All in This Together (Reprise)") followed by a recap of all the major songs in the show ("Megamix") during the curtain call.